GIXLabs/SAndC/Lab3/README.md

 2.1 Build the switching BJT circuit.
 Wire up exactly as shown in Figure 1 except leave out the capacitor C. Operate the switch - LED should go on and off.
   - ✏️ Take a photo of your circuit build.

-2.2 Measure Currents.
+2.2 [Measure Currents](/Lab1/dmm.md/#measuring-current).
+Remember that your multimeter must be placed in series with the component you want to measure current through.
+This means you will always have to break your circuit to measure current.
 For both switch positions, measure the current in
   - ✏️ R2, the Base circuit
   - ✏️ R4, the LED / Collector circuit.
   - ✏️ Explain your results in terms of the switching idea described above.